-As of fall 2017, Underground Atlanta is in transition while awaiting redevelopment and our editors no longer recommend it as a destination when visiting Downtown Atlanta.
+As of 2021, Underground Atlanta is in transition while awaiting redevelopment and our editors no longer recommend it as a destination when visiting Downtown Atlanta.

 “a great many vacant storefronts, overall, the place felt like a ghost town”

 “I read the reviews.
 I knew what I was in for.
 I was still surprised at how sad Underground Atlanta is.”

 ” it just seems like a deserted place, like a wasteland with only a few obstinate shop-owners clinging to the remnants of the past”

 “Not worth going down there to see anything, practically abandoned.”

 We have no doubt it Underground Atlanta will become a destination once again when the redevelopment is complete, but for now it is a destination in transition.
 As an alternative, we recommend a visit to Ponce City Market.

 Nestled in the heart of Downtown Atlanta was a treasure trove of shops, restaurants and nightclubs better known as the Underground that offered up a myriad of choices for locals and visitors seeking a taste of Atlanta’s unique cultural scene.
 What makde the Underground Atlanta experience distinctive is that the entire complex existed in a large underground “viaduct” that took patrons underneath the streets of Downtown Atlanta into another world where shopping, dining and entertainment awaied.